“How can I possibly be expected to handle school on a day like this?”

 “A professional what?”

-You may not have a Ferrari, but at least pass by the parking garage where Cameron reluctantly gave his dad’s up.
-If you are dropping off your vehicle, you might want to check your miles, because – as Cameron’s dad learned the hard way — you never know what’s going on with your car unless you’re driving it.
+You may not have a Ferrari, but at least pass by the parking garage where Cameron reluctantly gave his dad’s car up.
+If you are dropping off your vehicle, you might want to check your miles, because — as Cameron’s learned the hard way — you never know what’s going on with your car unless you’re driving it.
 Madison Street & South Wells Street

-Willis Tower Observation Deck
+Willis Tower observation deck

 Get an incredible view of Chicago from the Willis Tower, or the Sears Tower (as it was named when the movie was filmed).
 Take the high-speed elevators up to Skydeck Chicago on the 103rd floor for breathtaking views.
 Like Sloan, you’ll realize how peaceful the city is at 1,353 feet, and you might even see Cameron’s dad.
 233 S. Wacker Dr